Building Low-Cost Housing and Reducing High Interest Rates: An Analysis of Trump's Measures to Address the U.S. Housing Crisis

 Housing shortage and the distorted evolution of housing supply allocation.

-Housing shortage is one of the core contradictions in the current U.S. housing market, and the solution of "dividing large houses into smaller units for rent" has been widely discussed around this issue.
-It is noteworthy that Airbnb's business model aligns precisely with this idea.
+Housing shortage is one of the core contradictions in the current U.S. housing market.
+In response to this issue, the solution of dividing large houses into smaller units for rent has been widely discussed.
+Notably, Airbnb's business model aligns with this approach.
 The platform has evolved from a simple travel accommodation service provider into a massive real estate operation entity.
-Its core advantage lies in the flexible control over housing units—it can freely decide to rent out or reclaim them based on market demand, thereby ensuring stable cash flow.
-This also reflects, from a different perspective, the resource allocation logic of the U.S. housing rental market.
-Housing shortage is one of the core contradictions in the current U.S. housing market, and the solution of "dividing large houses into smaller units for rent" has been widely discussed around this issue.
-It is noteworthy that Airbnb's business model aligns precisely with this idea.
-The platform has evolved from a simple travel accommodation service provider into a massive real estate operation entity.
-Its core advantage lies in the flexible control over housing units—it can freely decide to rent out or reclaim them based on market demand, thereby ensuring stable cash flow.
-This also reflects, from a different perspective, the resource allocation logic of the U.S. housing rental market.
+Its core advantage lies in the flexible control of property listings—it can freely decide to rent out or withdraw them based on market demand, thereby ensuring stable cash flow.
+This also reflects the resource allocation logic of the U.S. housing rental market from a different perspective.

 The core obstruction in affordable housing construction: the dilemma of zoning laws.